singh-man/books/crackingTheCoding/06_mathAndLogicPuzzles.md

 	P(A  and  B)  =  P(B given A)   P(A)

 For example, imagine we were picking a number between  1 and 10 (inclusive).
 What's the probability of picking an even number and a number between  1 and 5?
-The odds of picking a numberbetween 1  and 5 is 50%, and the odds of a number between  1 and 5 being even is 40%.
+The odds of picking a number between 1  and 5 is 50%, and the odds of a number between  1 and 5 being even is 40%.
 So, the odds of doing both are:

 ```
 = P(x  is even and  x  <=  5)